-Some of the information you may want to send us may contain service user(s) details.
-If this is the case, please remove any details that could allow us to identify the service user(s).
-Your supporting evidence will normally be in the form of documents, so to maintain confidentiality you could, for example, cover any personal details before uploading the documents.
+Some of the information you may want to send us may contain patients' details.
+If this is the case, please remove any details that could allow us to identify the patients.
+Your supporting evidence will normally be in the form of documents, so to maintain confidentiality you could, for example, cover any personal details before making a copy of the documents.